What we’re looking for

 We do not require a GMAT or GRE score but a well-balanced score (700+) may strengthen your application.

-English not your first language
+English language requirements

 If English is not your first language, you must meet a minimum overall standard in a recognised test of English, examples are shown below.
 You must show a good balance across all sections of the test and it must have been taken within two years of starting the course.
 We will require your certificates as evidence.